anan-min/StockMinderApp/README.md

-**StockMinder
-อนันต์ มิ่งมิตรพัฒนะกุล 1660706688 section: 327D**

-โครงงานนี้เป็นส่วนหนึ่งของวิชา CS356 Mobile Application Development 1
-ภาคการศึกษาที่ 2 ปีการศึกษา 2566
-ภาควิชาวิทยาการคอมพิวเตอร์ คณะเทคโนโลยีสารสนเทศและนวัตกรรม
-มหาวิทยาลัยกรุงเทพ

-**ชื่อโครงงาน**
-StockMinder แอพพลิเคชั่นจัดการสต๊อคสินค้าและรายงานปัญหา

-**1 บทนำ**
-วัตถุประสงค์ของโครงงาน
-เพื่อพัฒนาแอปพลิเคชันสำหรับจัดการสินค้าในสต๊อคและรายงานปัญหาที่อาจเกิดขึ้น
-เพื่อฝึกทักษะกระบวนเขียนแอพพลิเคชั่นด้วย .NET MAUI
-ขอบเขตของโครงงาน
-แอปพลิเคชันการจัดการจัดการสินค้าในสต๊อคและรายงานปัญหาที่อาจเกิดขึ้น โดยแบ่งออกเป็น 3 ฟังก์ชันหลัก
-**1) Authentication **
-register ทำการรับข้อมูลของผู้ใช้งาน employee_id, username, password, email, และ department login ทำการรับ username และ password ตรวจเช็คและอนุญาติให้เข้าสู่ระบบเมื่อข้อมูลยืนยันตัวตนถูกต้อง **2) Stock Management **
-search item ทำการแสดงสินค้าที่ตรงกับข้อมูลใน search bar เป็น collection view edit item ทำการแก้ไขข้อมูลสินค้าที่เลือก add item ทำการเพิ่มข้อมูลและรูปภาพของสินค้าใหม่
-**3) Report Management**
-submit report  สร้าง report ที่ประกอบด้วยชื่อและเนื้อหาและทำกการบันทึกเมื่อผู้ใช้สั่งใช้งาน
-view reports ทำการแสดงรายงานที่ถูกบันทึกเป็น list view

-**2 การใช้งาน application**
-**2.1 main_page** มี icon สำหรับแต่ละ page ในการเปิดหน้าทั้งหมดใน application ( edit product, search product, add product, authenticate, submit report, และ view reports
-**2.2 hamburger_menu**  เป็นส่วนนึงของ application ที่ใช้ในการเปิดหน้าต่างๆใน application
-**2.3 register** ทำการกรอก  username, password, email, และ department เมื่อทำการ submit ระบบจะทำการสร้างบัญชี ของผู้ใช้ที่สามารถใช้งานได้
-**2.4 login **ทำการกรอก username และ password เพื่อเข้าสู่ระบบ **2.5 search item** ทำการค้นหา product ที่มี product id ประกอบด้วย
-ข้อความใน search bar และแสดงผลเป็น list view
-**2.6 edit item ** ทำการเพิ่มลดจำนวนสินค้าที่เลือกในสต็อคด้วย
-การกดปุ่มเพิ่มลด
-**2.7 add item **ทำการเพิ่มสินค้าใหม่ในสต็อคซึ่งต้องมีข้อมูลดังนี้ product id, product name, current stock level, stock location, และ product description เมื่้อกรอกครบและทำการ submit product สินค้าจะถูกบันทึกไว้ในระบบ
-**2.8 submit report ** กรอก report title และ report details และ กด submit report เพื่อที่จะสร้างรายงานเกี่ยวกับสต็อคสินค้า **2.9 view reports** ทำการแสดง report ทั้งหมดที่ถูกบันทึกไว้เป็น list view
+# StockMinder

+**Author:** อนันต์ มิ่งมิตรพัฒนะกุล (Anant Mingmitpatanakun)
+**Student ID:** 1660706688
+**Section:** 327D

+This project is a part of the CS356 Mobile Application Development 1 course, 2nd semester, academic year 2566, Department of Computer Science, Faculty of Information Technology and Innovation, Bangkok University.

+## Project Description

+StockMinder is a mobile application for managing stock products and reporting issues.
+The project aims to develop an application using .NET MAUI to manage stock products and report issues that may occur.
+The project scope includes three main functions:

+1) **Authentication**
+   - Register: Collects user information such as employee_id, username, password, email, and department.
+   - Login: Verifies user's username and password, allowing access to the system upon successful verification.

+2) **Stock Management**
+   - Search Item: Displays products that match the search query in a collection view.
+   - Edit Item: Allows editing of selected product information.
+   - Add Item: Adds new product information and images.

+3) **Report Management**
+   - Submit Report: Creates a report with a title and content and saves it when the user submits.
+   - View Reports: Displays saved reports in a list view.

+## Application Usage

+### Main Page
+Contains icons for each page in the application (Edit Product, Search Product, Add Product, Authenticate, Submit Report, and View Reports).

+### Hamburger Menu
+Part of the application used to open various windows in the application.

+### Register
+Collects username, password, email, and department.
+Upon submission, the system creates a user account.

+### Login
+Collects username and password for logging into the system.

+### Search Item
+Searches for products based on product ID or text in the search bar and displays the results in a list view.

+### Edit Item
+Allows increasing or decreasing the quantity of selected products in stock using add and remove buttons.

+### Add Item
+Adds a new product to the stock with the following information: product ID, product name, current stock level, stock location, and product description.
+When all information is entered and the product is submitted, it is saved in the system.

+### Submit Report
+Enters a report title and details, and submits to create a report related to stock products.

+### View Reports
+Displays all saved reports in a list view.